 While having a system this precise to perform partial knee replacement surgery was attractive, it would have required the patient to undergo not one knee surgery but two knee surgeries: one for mapping/measuring the implant and the other for implanting it, which would not be ideal for the patient or any medical system.
 The final solution became a selection of partial implant size options with many different curvatures which could be brought into the knee surgery and immediately fit to the patient, eliminating the need for a second surgery.
 Once he had proven that mapping a series of surface coordinates could be turned into a custom fit implant, he proceeded to develop the instruments and surgical procedure to make the HemiCAP® a repeatable and most importantly, one-time procedure.

-More than 10 years later, there are almost 60,000 patients that have received an Arthrosurface HemiCAP® implant!
+Today, there are over 100,000 patients that have received an Arthrosurface HemiCAP implant!
 Our product portfolio now has over 150 different surface curvatures for the shoulder, hip, knee, ankle and toes along with a new biological system that was launched in 2012 for marrow stimulation/microfracture.
-A decade after the initial HemiCAP® surgery, Arthrosurface® has become the active alternative to total joint replacement.
-The Arthrosurface® team consists of experienced individuals in the medical device industry with over 5,000 surgeons using our products in more than 25 countries.
+Over a decade after the initial HemiCAP surgery, Arthrosurface has become the active alternative to total joint replacement.
+The Arthrosurface team consists of experienced individuals in the medical device industry with over 5,000 surgeons using our products in more than 25 countries.